FAQs & Resources

 How do I get JATENZO?

 You need a prescription from a doctor for JATENZO.
-Be sure to talk to your doctor about testosterone replacement therapy (TRT) needs.
-You may also connect with a doctor via telemedicine at JatenzoRx.com
+Be sure to talk to your doctor about your testosterone replacement therapy (TRT) needs.

 What is JATENZO?